Aneethi: Plot

 Many years ago: Thiru and his father lived happily.
-His father works in a small store where his salary is 500₹, but the store owner will give only 300₹.
-One day, Thiru asked his father to buy him chocolate, which costs 50₹.
+His father works at a small store, and his salary is ₹ 500, but the store owner will only pay ₹ 300.
+One day, Thiru asked his father to buy him chocolate, which costs ₹ 50.
 His father promises to buy it on Thiru's birthday.
-Unfortunately, the father was beaten up and humiliated by the store owner and his employer.
-The owner makes a fake complaint to the police that Thiru's father tried to steal the money, so the police beats him up.
-Later that night, Thiru's father returns home and gives his son the chocolate, which was covered by his blood.
-Seeing his, Thiru tells him that he does not want the chocolate and only wants his father.
-That night, while sleeping, Thiru's father dies of suffocation.
-After a few days, Thiru hallucinates throwing a stone at the store owner's face, but he did not actually throw one.
+Unfortunately, the father is beaten up and humiliated by the store owner and his employer.
+The owner makes a false complaint to the police that Thiru's father tried to steal the money, so the police beat him up.
+Later that night, Thiru's father returns home and gives his son the chocolate, which was covered in his blood.
+Seeing this, Thiru tells him that he does not want the chocolate and only wants his father.
+That night, Thiru's father dies of suffocation in his sleep.
+After a few days, Thiru hallucinates throwing a stone at the store owner's face.

-In the present: Thiru declares that he is the one who killed Mangayarkarasi while being filmed by police.
-The cameraman finds a letter that was written by Mangayarkarasi.
+In the present: Thiru confesses that he killed Mangayarkarasi while being filmed by the police.
+The cameraman finds a letter that Mangayarkarasi wrote.
 It reveals that she killed herself by consuming sleeping pills because Aji and Anitha did not care about her.
-After this, Subbu and Thiru get released from prison.
+After this, Subbu and Thiru are released from prison.
 Subbu asks Thiru to forgive her, but he walks away.

-Anitha's uncle gives four lakhs to Subbu's father so he can let her go with them to America and work as a waitress in their hotel.
-Thiru goes to his room, where he cannot find the key, and his belongings are thrown out.
-He finds his father's photo out of the room, which was damaged due to rain.
-Subbu realizes that Aji and Anitha want to get her signature because Mangayarkarasi has registered the house in her name.
+Anitha's uncle gives ₹4 lakh to Subbu's father so he can let her go with them to America and work as a waitress at their hotel.
+Thiru goes to his room but cannot find the key, and his belongings are thrown out.
+He finds his father's photo in the room, which was damaged by rain.
+Subbu realises that Aji and Anitha want to get her signature because Mangayarkarasi has registered the house in her name.
 She leaves the place because she does not want to go to America.
-Bhaskar arrives at the room, where he finds that the lock has been broken.
-As he enters the room, he finds Thiru taking a bath without locking the bathroom.
+Bhaskar arrives at the room and finds that the lock has been broken.
+As he enters the room, he finds Thiru taking a bath without locking the bathroom door.

-At the same time, the Meal Monkey employees protested against the layoff.
-Subbu arrives at the Meal Monkey office to find Thiru but cannot find him and leaves.
+At the same time, the Meal Monkey employees protest against his layoff.
+Subbu arrives at the Meal Monkey office to find Thiru, but cannot find him and leaves.
 After finishing his bath, Thiru asks Bhaskar to forgive him for breaking the lock, and he cries because the photo of his father has been damaged.
 He leaves, saying that he has vacated the room.
-After he leaves, it was shown that Bhaskar was killed after the TV hit his head.
+After he leaves, it is shown that Bhaskar was killed after the TV hit his head.
 Thiru takes Bhaskar's bike, rides it to the Meal Monkey office, and kills the company owner.
 Anitha and Aji find Subbu, take her to their home, and start torturing her.
-When Thiru arrives there, he gets more aggressive, seeing Subbu kneeling and begging to let her go, which he connects to his father.
-He beats and kills Aji, Anitha, and their uncle.
+When Thiru arrives, he becomes more aggressive, seeing Subbu kneeling and begging to let her go, which reminds him of his father.
+He thrashes and kills Aji, Anitha, and their uncle.